 Why Manual Provisioning Fails

+Probably should have led with this section, honestly, because understanding the problem clarifies everything else.
 The web console is great for exploration and learning.
 It’s terrible for reproducibility.
 That security group you configured last month?
 Good luck recreating it exactly when you need a second environment.

 Manual changes also resist audit.
 Who modified that IAM policy?
 When?
 Why?
 Without version control, these questions become archaeology projects.